strontic/strontic.github.io/xcyclopedia/library/rwinsta.exe-89D49A9488E418E7E982BDC7A0B83547.md

 Enables you to reset (delete) a session on a Remote Desktop Session Host (rd Session Host) server.

 > [!NOTE]
-> In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
-To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server 2012](/previous-versions/orphan-topics/ws.11/hh831527(v=ws.11)) in the Windows Server TechNet Library.
+> To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server 2012](/previous-versions/orphan-topics/ws.11/hh831527(v=ws.11)) in the Windows Server TechNet Library.

 ### Remarks
 This command is the same as the **reset session** command.